 Author: Gwen Fereday

-This illustrated handbook shows you how to create over 500 vibrant colours.
+This illustrated handbook shows you how to create over 500 vibrant colors.
 It is invaluable whether you are a beginner and dyeing for the first time, or more experienced and wishing to perfect your technique.

 - Hardcover: 104 pages